Tips For Tushita Meditation Centre Introduction To Buddhism Course

 Our course at Dalai Lama’s residence (we’re towards the back on the left behind HHDL)

-On the grounds at Tushita just before the course started.
+On the grounds at Tushita Meditation Centre just before the course started.

-I honestly came out of the course feeling so calm and content with my life, I was ready for my next chapter – to conquer Everest Base Camp.
+I honestly came out of the course feeling so calm and content with my life, I was ready for my next chapter to conquer the Everest Base Camp hike.
 And so on the final morning of the course, we had to leave early to catch a flight to Nepal to finish my healing journey with the 13 day trek to the camp itself.